manojmj92/subtitle-downloader/README.md

 chmod +x ~/.gnome2/nemo-scripts/Subtitles_In_English_for_nemo.sh
 ```

 * Now Right Click on the movie file (not the movie folder).
 You can also select multiple files.
-Click Services -> Subtitles_in_english.
+Click Services -> Subtitles_In_English_for_nemo.

 Voila. the .srt subtitle file will be created right next to your movie file.